sketchboard/blog/_posts/2014-04-11-introducing-images.md

 ### Whiteboard Image

-Take picture from a meeting room whiteboard.
-Upload image directly from the iPad and continue drawing on Sketchboard.
+You just had a good meeting with a potential solution on a whiteboard.
+Take a picture from the meeting room whiteboard.
+Upload image directly from your iPad and continue drawing on Sketchboard.
 You can draw freehand on top of it and export it as a new image.

+Sketchboard can act as meeting minutes form your meeting or you can continue the work using Sketchboard.

 ### Comment Visual Design

 You can upload image of a visual design e.g. of a web site.
 Add comments on top of the image and iterate design quickly and effortlessly.

-Take e.g. screen shot from existing user interface.
-Draw using Sketchboard new feature on top of the image.
+Take e.g. screen shot from an existing user interface.
+Draw new feature on top of the image using Sketchboard freehand.
 Get comments directly with in the board.

 Space Usage and Library Cleanup